2014 AFL Grand Final: Overall report

-Hawthorn dominated the match from start to finish, applying pressure on the Swans that at times was brutal.
+Hawthorn dominated the match from start to finish, applying pressure on the Swans that was at times was brutal.
+Hawthorn led most of the key statistical indicators, including disposals 442–298, tackles 63–57 and inside-50s 64–44.
+Clearances were almost even, Hawthorn leading 38–36.
 Jarryd Roughead was the top scorer for Hawthorn kicking 5.1 and Lance Franklin was the top goal kicker for Sydney, kicking 4.2.

 Norm Smith Medal

-Luke Hodge was named the Norm Smith medalist (best on ground) with 10 votes, for his 35 possessions and 2 goals.
-He edged fellow midfielders Jordan Lewis (37 possessions) and Sam Mitchell (33 possessions), both with 9 votes, for his second Norm Smith Medal, having also won it in 2008.
+Hawthorn defender Luke Hodge was named the Norm Smith medalist (best on ground) with 10 votes, for his 35 possessions and two goals.
+He edged fellow Hawthorn midfielders Jordan Lewis (37 possessions, seven clearances, seven rebounds) and Sam Mitchell (33 possessions, seven clearances, nine tackles), both with 9 votes.
+It was Hodge's second Norm Smith Medal, having also won it in 2008.
+Minor votes went to Josh Gibson (32 disposals, six rebounds) and Will Langford (three goals, six inside-50s).
+No Sydney players polled votes.

 Chaired by Nathan Buckley, the voters and their choices were as follows: